DHTMLX/gantt-docs/data/desktop/styling_guide.md

 ###Custom elements in grid header

-It is possible to add custom elements (such as buttons, inputs, etc.) into the header of the grid.
+It is possible to add custom elements (such as buttons, icons, inputs, etc.) into the header of the grid.
 To add an element, you need to set its HTML as the value of the **label** property inside the
 [**gantt.config.columns**](api/gantt_columns_config.md) configuration option:

 ~~~js